 How To Make Embroidered Canvas Art

-This cool adult craft was very easy to do, it’s suitable for both adults and teens.
-The embroidered canvas wall art only takes a couple of hours and can be made in an afternoon or evening.
+This cool adult craft was straightforward to do; it’s suitable for both adults and teens.
+The embroidered canvas wall art only takes a couple of hours and can be made in the afternoon or evening.

 What you need

 - A stretched canvas, my local craft shop sells these very cheaply, in various sizes.
 The one I used for this canvas embroidery was about 60cm by 45cm.
 Choose any size you want.

 - Plain paper as large as the canvas.
 I use cheap lining paper.

 - Embroidery thread and needles.
 For the embroidered hanging plant, I used black and green threads.

 - Watercolour paint in green and reddy brown.

 - A raised pushpin that you can easily grip.
 Or something similar can be used to punch holes in the stretched canvas.

 Step 1: First, cut a piece of lining paper to the size of your canvas.
 Then, use a black marker pen and draw the hanging plant design onto the paper.

 You can copy my design.
 It’s a straightforward hanging plant with just three leaves.
 Remember that the more complicated the design, the more complex the embroidery.